Gurdial Singh: Early life

 Gurdial Singh was born on 10 January 1933 in the village of Bhaini Fateh near Jaitu in British Punjab.
 His father, Jagat Singh, was a carpenter, and his mother, Nihal Kaur, took care of the household.
 The young Singh began working as a carpenter at the age of 12 to support his family's poor financial conditions.
 By his own admission, Singh worked 16 hours a day when he took on various jobs such as making wheels for bullock carts and metal sheet forming for water tanks.
 Together, he and his father earned ₹20 a day from hard labour.

 In childhood, Singh was interested in painting but gradually he applied himself to a formal education.
 After successfully persuading Singh's father that his son was worthy of more schooling, Madan Mohan Sharma, the headmaster of a middle school that Singh attended in Jaito, encouraged the young boy to stick with his studies, even though his father thought it was futile.
 Singh completed his Matric examination while he worked in various day time jobs.
 At the age of 14, he married Balwant Kaur.
 In 1962, he took the job of school teacher in Nandpur Kotra which paid him ₹60 in monthly salary.
 Meanwhile, Singh continued his own education, went on to receive his B.A. in English and History, and followed that up with a M.A. in 1967.

 Literary career

 Singh started his literary career in 1957 with a short story, "Bhaganwale", which was published in Panj Darya, a magazine edited by Mohan Singh.
 His later stories were published in Preetlari, edited by Gurbaksh Singh.
 His major work, Marhi Da Deeva, established his reputation as a novelist.
 Singh wrote four different versions of the novel over the course of four years, before he decided to publish the fourth and final one in 1964.
 The various characters Singh portrayed in the novel were recreations of real-life people woven into a fictitious storyline.
-It was translated into English by Sahitya Akademi as The Last Flicker.
+It was translated into English by Ajmer Rode as The Last Flicker.
+The first edition of the translation was published in 1991 by the Sahitya Akademi.
+A revised edition of The Last Flicker appeared in 2010, published by the National Book Trust.